microsoft/azuredevopslabs/labs/Agile Planning/Agile Planning and Portfolio Management with Team Foundation Server 2017.md

-Hands-On Lab

 <a name="Title"></a>
-## Agile Planning and Portfolio Management with Team Foundation Server 2017 ##
+# Agile Planning and Portfolio Management with Team Foundation Server 2017 #

 Lab version:15.0.26020.0